AlessiaRinaldi/2D-plotter-manipulator/README.md

 <br/>

+### Communication and actuation

+After the image processing, the Telegram bot script saves a `.js` file in the Raspberry memory.
+Then the file is read by another `python` script, which communicates row by row the file to the MSP432.

+The communication between the two boards works via serial and each row contains a vector.
+So when an message (vector) occurs, the MSP432 drives the motors to the position specified in the vector.

+Here is the working FSM that drive the communication between Raspberry and MSP432 and its actuation:

 ## Getting started

 This project is designed for execution on the MSP432 embedded platform, utilizing `Texas Instruments' DriverLib` to operate at a higher abstraction level.
 While the MSP432 can be programmed using Code Composer Studio, this project has been configured to leverage Visual Studio Code with the `PlatformIO extension` due to more familiarity with the tool.